 The total monthly distance in kilometres for each transportation mode is then multiplied by the conversion factors for that year issued by the UK Government (most recently by the Department for Energy Security and Net Zero in June 2023).
 The kg CO2e (kilograms of carbon dioxide equivalent) conversion factors take into account the impact of the seven main greenhouse gases that contribute to climate change as defined by the Kyoto Protocol.
 The greenhouse gases are:

-The total kilograms of carbon dioxide equivalent for each transportation mode is then divided by 1000 to get the total weight in metric tonnes and data is manually transferred to the Json format in transport.json.
+The total kilograms of carbon dioxide equivalent for each transportation mode is then divided by 1000 to get the total weight in metric tonnes and data.
 The application reads that data, sums the data for each year, parses it using Python into the format required by Chart.js, and passes it to JavaScript to use Chart.js to render charts.

 Home energy carbon usage is similarly based on existing records of gas and electricity meter readings sent to my energy provider.
 Gas consumption in kWh for each period is based on historical records from my energy supplier and their conversion of cubic feet of gas to kWh working out as approximately 32 kWh per ft3 of gas.
 Electricity consumption uses a one-to-one conversion between meter readings and kWh.